crystal-lang/crystal-book/docs/syntax_and_semantics/splats_and_tuples.md

 # Splats and tuples

-A method can receive a variable number of arguments by using a *splat* (`*`), which can appear only once and in any position:
+A method can receive a variable number of arguments by using a *splat parameter* (`*`), which can appear only once and in any position:

 ```crystal
 def sum(*elements)